XPMUser/XPMUser.github.io/README.md

  - My Ultimate Edition in 1.46.2 Mode | Goodbye Robolymics...

-   Parts of Clockwork Town covered some of the things that couldn't be installed.
+   I've rolled back a version after the version a few days ago was lost to time due to game.min.js for the new update being gone.
+New Update Coming Soon: Parts of Clockwork Town covered some of the things that couldn't be installed.
 The Rebalanced Battles mod's a no-go for here as well.

 - Prodigy House Simulator (oldprodigyde/undefined/) | Your character is at home.